 You can get a brochure or visit the CIPF to derive more details about the same.

 Also Read – VGRO Review – Vanguard’s Best Growth ETF

 The self-directed service offered by BMO InvestorLine does not provide any kind of recommendation or advice to the clients.
 But advice is offered through adviceDirect to act as a virtual investment advisor.

 The latter can also provide customized investment advice for the portfolio held, which includes ETFs, Mutual Funds and ratings for all stocks available.

 Also, your portfolio is monitored continuously by adviceDirect to ensure that you are aligned with personal investing style and do not stray.

 Moreover, you are notified instantly with unbiased sell & buy recommendations, if your portfolio’s asset risk, diversification or allocation needs your immediate attention.

-Finally, personal guidance and support is offered through dedicated, licensed and specialized team of specialists.
+Finally, personal guidance and support are offered through dedicated, licensed and specialized teams of specialists.

-Non-registered users having lower account balance of $15,000 and below will be charged CDN fee of $25 each quarter along with taxes.
+Non-registered users having a lower account balance of $15,000 and below will be charged a CAD fee of $25 each quarter along with taxes.